transpapers/transpapers.github.io/CONTRIBUTING.md

    been ported to most Linux distributions.
 As a final option there is a PDF metadata scraper available in public/forms called Extract_Field_Data.py which works.
-Simply install the pymupdf library with a python pip tool then run it and select which PDf you want data from.
+Simply install the pymupdf library with a python pip tool then run it and select which PDF you want data from.
 The output is Field Name, Field Type, and any Radio Button States.
 2. Record the PDF field's internal name.
 This appears under the metadata tag `FieldName`.
 This may be set to a sensible value by the author of the PDF,